 - Without a cutaway, it will take you some effort to access the lower Fretboard

 In only 5 minutes, you will have fallen in love with this piece.
 I fell for it a record for 2 minutes.
-I could tell this is what I needed back then.
+I could tell this was what I needed back then.
 True to my expectations, I still play this guitar many years down the line.

 My wife says it is time I leave it for our firstborn son.
-I tell her, our son should work as hard as I did to buy his first guitar.
+But, I tell her, our son should work as hard as I did to buy his first guitar.
 I will be generous enough to help him with making the best choice.